 The controller supports the creation of additional administrator accounts.
 This allows you to share or delegate management and monitoring functions with other members of your organization.
+You can also modify the status of the administrator account by locking or unlocking it.

-- 1. Go to Administration > Admins and Roles.

-- 2. Select the Administrators tab.
+- 1. Go to Administration > Admins and Roles. - 2.
+Select the Administrators tab.

-- 3. Click Create.